tgenman/STEM_vault/notes/math/algebra/linal/Matrix Transpose.md

 TARGET DECK: math::linal
 START
 math_complex
-TITLE: Properties of Matrix Transpose
+FRONT: Properties of Matrix Transpose
-DESCRIPTION:
+BACK:
 -   $(A^{T})^{T}=A$
 -   $(A+B)^{T}=A^{T}+B^{T}$
 -   $(AB)^{T}=B^{T}A^{T}$